luca-bassoricci/dependabot/README.md

 * `dependabot:register[project]` - manually register repository where `project` is repository name with namespace, ex: `dependabot-gitlab/dependabot`, repository must have valid dependabot config file
 * `dependabot:update[project,package_manager,directory]` - trigger dependency update where `project` is repository full name and `package_manager` is `package_ecosystem` parameter like `bundler` and directory is path where dependency files are stored, usually `/`

-### Job list
+## Job list

-Index page of application, like `http://localhost:3000/` will display a table with jobs currently registered in the system
+Index page of application, like `http://localhost:3000/` will display a table with jobs currently configured to run dependency updates

 ## Development